The Best Sites for Booking Last-Minute Travel

 5. Use Air Miles

 If you had the foresight to sign up for an airline loyalty program – bonus: one attached to a credit card that handily converts amounts spent into air miles – you can check out your airline's reward flight calendar to see if you can spend air miles instead of dollars to leave for Hawaii, like, tomorrow.
-If you're a frequent flyer on more than one airline, maximize the value of your awards mileage by signing up for a Webflyer account, which lets you see how your miles convert between programs and tells you if there have been changes to your frequent flyer program.
+For more flexibility, get a credit card that lets you transfer miles to a variety of airlines, like American Express and Citibank Thank You Preferred.

 6. Search for Discounts

 Alternately, Secret Escapes focuses on flash deals for high-end hotels.
-When we compared prices with hotel aggregater biggie Booking.com on the same dates for a current deal, NYC's NoMad hotel, it was 10% cheaper to book through Secret Escapes, but depending on the hotel and the time of year, you may not always be able to get a last-minute reservation and, more importantly, you can't cancel withot forfeiting the entire amount you paid.
+When we compared prices with hotel aggregater biggie Booking.com on the same dates for a current deal, NYC's NoMad hotel, it was 25% cheaper to book through Secret Escapes, but depending on the hotel and the time of year, you may not always be able to get a last-minute reservation and, more importantly, you can't cancel withot forfeiting the entire amount you paid.